-Connect a 10-18 VDC power source (20 watt minimum) to the TA4 DC power inputs and/or PoE+ power source (30 watt minimum) to ethernet port 'Dante/Ctrl 1'.
-Connecting multiple power sources allows for redundancy since the A20-Nexus seamlessly switches between power sources should one fail.
-The power source with highest voltage takes precedence and is displayed along with its voltage beneath the Power menu icon in the Main Menu and in screen 1 of the Power menu.
+Connect a 10-18 VDC power source (20 watt minimum) to the TA4 DC power input.
+The power source voltage is displayed beneath the Power menu icon on the Main Menu and on screen 1 of the Power menu.

-- To turn Nexus on, press the triangle button or, with Power menu >'Turn on when power is applied' enabled, simply connect a power source. - To turn Nexus off, press and hold the triangle button until the 'Powering down .." progress bar completes.
+- To turn Nexus on, press the triangle button or, with Power menu >'Turn on when power is applied' enabled, simply connect a power source. - To turn Nexus off, press and hold the triangle button until the 'Powering down ...' progress bar completes.